wangechi01-a/House-Prices-Prediction/README.md

 - Python
 - Numpy and Pandas for data cleaning
-- Matplotlib for data visualization
+- Matplotlib ans seaborn for data visualization
 - Sklearn for model building
 - Jupyter notebook, visual studio code and pycharm as IDE
 - Python flask for http server